Tutorial: Security in Azure SQL Managed Instance using Azure AD server principals (logins)

 GO

-Authorization to individual databases works much in the same way in SQL Managed Instance as it does with databases in SQL Server.
-A user can be created from an existing login in a database, and be provided with permissions on that database, or added to a database role.
+Authorization to individual databases works much the same way in SQL Managed Instance as with databases in SQL Server.
+You can create user from an existing login in a database that is granted permissions to that database, or added to a database role.

 Screenshot of an error message from the the S S M S Object Explorer that reads "The database MyMITestDB is not accessible.
 (ObjectExplorer)".